 If you get a container with your machine, it will be covered for the length of your machine warranty.
 Containers purchased separately come with a 3-year warranty.

 5 vs. 7 years

 Why do some Vitamix models come with a 5-year warranty and others come with 7 years?

 There is no difference in quality.
 My guess is that Vitamix uses this to partially justify price differences between models, although cheaper machines do not necessarily come with the shorter warranty.
 The following models come with 5 years: Aspire, Creations, Reconditioned, S-Series, and Turboblend Two & Three speed, while all other models come with 7 years.
 Curious or confused about the differences between all the models?
 Check out my Vitamix comparison page.

 Using the Warranty

-Vitamix does list an email contact address, but in my experience, you are better off calling.
+Vitamix does list an email contact address, but in my experience, it’s best to call.
+For reasons I don’t understand, they don’t always respond to email.
 Their number is 800-848-2649, and their hours are weekdays 8am-8pm (EST) and Sat 9am-5pm (EST).
 At peak times you may have to wait on hold.
 You can usually avoid wait times in peak season by calling when they open in the morning.
 If you need to return something, they’ll send you a prepaid shipping label by your choice of email or physical mail.